ee08b397/spark-on-spray/README.md

  - `http://localhost:8080/distinct` for a traditional word count analysis (against a file localed on Local FS)
  - `http://localhost:8080/total` for the total # of words in the aforementioned file

+You can change the input file by editing `sample.txt` that lives at the project's root,then rerun these URLs to see the analysis update

  **Notice** subsequent calls to any of these URLs are significantly faster (even if you modify the input file), this is because we re-use the `SparkContext`